oaklinq/flarum-ext-spoiler-bbcode/README.md

 A [Flarum](http://flarum.org) extension.
 Adds a [Spoiler] BBCode.

-### Use
+### Instructions
-Wrap the tesxt or elements you want to hide with the Spoiler BBCode:
+Wrap the text or elements you want to hide with the Spoiler BBCode:

 ```
 [SPOILER]Your Text.[/SPOILER]
 ```

+To change the text of the spoiler warning use [Flagrow Linguist](https://github.com/flagrow/linguist).

 ### Screenshot
 ![Imgur](https://i.imgur.com/SFT5vxZ.gif)